 You’re 21 weeks pregnant!

 Exercise is still pretty easy and is good for your body, as long as you stick to activities that don’t put you at risk for falling or being hit in the stomach (e.g. horse riding or karate).
+You also want to avoid becoming overheated and dehydrated.

 21 Weeks Pregnant – Your Body

-You may notice varicose veins making an appearance, caused by the extra pressure on the veins in your legs as well as higher progesterone levels making the vein walls relax.
+You may notice varicose veins making an appearance, caused by the extra pressure on the veins in your legs, as well as higher progesterone levels making the vein walls relax.

 You’re more likely to get varicose veins as you have subsequent pregnancies and if other family members are prone to them.
 Exercise, resting with your feet up and maternity support hose are all ways you can alleviate varicose veins.